 Aswan, Egypt Tours – Relaxation, Culture and History

 Over and above its many historical Egyptian attractions, Aswan is also known as a place where people go for relaxation.
-While you’re in the area you should consider touring some of the smaller Nile River islands on a felluca, especially if your chosen Aswan tour doesn’t include a Nile cruise.
+While you’re in the area you should consider touring some of the smaller Nile River islands on a felluca, especially if your chosen Aswan tour doesn’t include one of our Nile River cruises.
 You can explore the Nile River on a felluca and then get dry just in time for a lovely camel ride.

-Make sure your Egypt travel package take you to Aswan, the refreshing side of this great country.
+Make sure your travel to Egypt takes you to Aswan, the refreshing side of this great country.